-- 1. Complete the Vernon College admission procedure. - The applicant is required to have an operator's license and to have completed three (3) years of field experience.
-In exceptional situations, this requirement may be waived by the Cosmetology Admission and Review Committee. - 3.
-Students are required to complete all Instructor courses to complete the Instructor Program. - Students who think they may be ineligible for licensure due to criminal convictions (felony) must apply to the Texas Department of Licensing and Regulations for a determination.
+- 1. Complete the Vernon College admission procedures. - 2.
+The applicant is required to have an operator's license, to have completed three (3) years of field experience and must complete 750 hours of instructor training prior to taking the instructor licensure exam. - Students are required to successfully complete all Instructor courses to complete the Cosmetology Instructor program. - Students who think they may be ineligible for licensure due to criminal convictions (felony) must apply to the Texas Department of Licensing and Regulations for a determination.